The 10 Best Gated Communities in Dallas-Fort Worth for 2026

 Quick Answer: The best gated communities in DFW for 2026 include The Bridges in Southlake, Legacy Hills in Frisco, and Rivercrest Country Club in Fort Worth, offering luxury homes, top-rated schools, and premium amenities.
-Prices range from $800,000 to $5+ million with 24/7 security and resort-style amenities.
+Prices range from $800,000 to $5+ million with around-the-clock security and resort-style amenities.

 Let’s get into it.